Dref360/obsidian-ai-companion/README.md

 ## Feedback and Support

-For issues or suggestions, please visit the [GitHub repository](https://github.com/Dref360) or contact support at support@your-email.com.
+For issues or suggestions, please visit the [GitHub repository](https://github.com/Dref360/obsidian-ai-companion).

 ---